ASML Company Profile

 ASML Margin Trend

-Gross margin and operating margin from collected ASML Form 20-F figures.
+Gross margin and operating margin from ASML Form 20-F figures.

 Source: ASML Form 20-F filings.
 Ratios calculated from stored EUR millions figures.